-Located along Highway 21 north of Twp Rd 34-2, 7 miles north of Trochu.
+Located along Highway 21 north of Twp Road 34-2, 7 miles north of Trochu.

 Huxley began with the granting of a post office in 1907.
 The first store on the present townsite was built in 1910.
 The second branch of the Canadian Legion to be formed in Alberta was established in Huxley in 1920.

-Located west of Highway 21 on Twp Rd 30-2, 4 miles north and 3 miles west of the intersection of highways 21 and 575.
+Located west of Highway 21 on Twp Road 30-2, 4 miles north and 3 miles west of the intersection of Highways 21 and 575.

 Swalwell is located along the CN Rail track that runs from Calgary to Edmonton.

 Located west of the intersection of Highway 27 and Highway 805.

 Known for its Gopher Hole Museum, the community also has a small campground and picnic area, a community hall, a curling rink, and some commercial services.

 In 1929, the Canadian Pacific Railway came to the place that would become Torrington.
 Two grain elevators and a blacksmith shop were built that same year.
 More businesses sprang up and a Chamber of Commerce was established in 1931.
 Source: Footprints on Mi-Chig-Wun In 1997, the Village of Torrington dissolved to become part of Kneehill County.